bernardjhuang/gamerunnersnews/_posts/2014-10-13-bjergsens-yasuo.md

 Notice how Bjergsen always moves to pressure the lane where Looper’s Dr. Mundo wants to farm.
 This is because he recognizes a heavy item disparity: thanks to the fact that Dyrus was playing Ryze this game versus Looper, the Mundo is completely unprepared to deal with a Yasuo since he itemized heavy magic resistance early.
 Despite the fact that Bjergsen has no completed items when he begins his split-push, the armorless Mundo has absolutely no possibility of contesting Bjersen’s farm or fighting him in a straight up one versus one.
 By the time Looper picks up a Chain Vest a few minutes later, Bjergsen has been able to hit his first power spike with a completed Static Shiv, cementing his dominance in the match-up.

 ![Early item disparity](/images/content/early-item-disparity.png)

-*The early item disparity: see the almost complete Statikk Shiv versus the total lack of armor on Mundo.*

 Importantly, Bjergsen never plays too aggressive, but also doesn’t allow Looper any room to breathe by constantly shoving the wave to the tower.
 He wards his flanks carefully and backs often to minimalize risk while still keeping Looper busy at all times.